Ramneet-Singh/mips-pms/README.md

 1. Unrecognized command.
 2. Unrecognized registers.
 3. Less or more arguments to an instruction (flagged when comma missing also).
-4. Editing the$zero register (flagged only if value is being stored at $zero).
+4. Editing the $zero register (flagged only if value is being stored at $zero).
 5. Data load or store instructions accessing instruction memory and branch instructions accessing data memory.
 Un-aligned words (invalid for byte-addressable) being accessed are flagged too.
 6. Finally, integer overflows during addition and subtraction are flagged.